Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 A problem is any difference from what fits me.
 My brain tells me it’s a problem by giving me a negative feeling.
-Difference produces negative feelings.
-Similarity produces positive feelings.
+Thus, difference produces negative feelings.
+Similarity to what fits me produces positive feelings.

 Example: gravity is a problem.
-It pulls me from upright towards the ground.
+It pulls me from upright to down towards the ground.
 The difference from up here to down there is recorded by my brain as a problem if I don’t want to be down there.
 Good thing.
-Imagine if I didn’t feel the negative – in this case the fear of falling – and have my attention moved to the feeling of being pulled down by gravity.
-Bad falls.
+Imagine if I didn’t feel the negative feeling – fear of falling – that would move my attention, my focus, to the feeling of being pulled down by gravity.
+I would have no chance to solve the problem that is the pull of gravity.
+I would have bad falls, thus proving that gravity is a real problem.

-A psr is a problem solving response.
-Really, it’s a false or inapproprate problem solving response.
+But many problems aren’t real.
+It follows that solving them is also unreal.
+I call this response an imaginary problem solving repsonse; psr for short.
+It’s a false or inappropriate problem solving response.
 It’s not my true response.
 But it makes me think it is a true response to a real problem.
-When I’ve done it or if I observe it before I do it, I see that the problem and my response are not true, are mostly imaginary.
+Once I’ve done it or if I observe it before I do it, I see that the problem and my response are not true.
+They are mostly imaginary with a sprinkling of reality.

 Example: I’ve climbed onto something I don’t usually climb.
-This could be a unicycle or a kitchen chair or a ladder to a place where all ladders lead – somewhere unsafe.
+This could be a unicycle or a kitchen chair or a ladder to a place where most ladders lead – somewhere unsafe.
 I picture falling.
-But then my imagination blows the fall into a worst-case scenario, such as landing on my head and breaking it.
-Then it goes further to me dying.
-Now I’m really scared.
+But then my imagination blows up the fall into a worst-case scenario, such as landing on my head and breaking it.
+Then it blows up further to me dying.
+Now I’m scared.

-These two thoughts are psr’s.
+These two thought blow-ups are psr’s.
 Why?
 I’ve already decided that my chances of falling are low.
 It’s why I climbed in the first place.
 That decision is my true response.
-The psr’s are attacking/opposing my true response in order to get me to solve them, so I can get the positive feeling of relief, which I will use to offset my anxiety, which has been triggered by my decision/true response, which… .
+The psr’s are attacking/opposing my true response in order to get me to solve them, so I can get the positive feeling of relief, which I will use to offset my anxiety, which has been triggered by my decision, my true response, which… .
 It’s a long story.
 It’s here: Why the Seeing Sequence works

 Psr’s fall into 4 groups.
 One group is problem finding, which is most often imaginary.
-It gets me to do the other three – approval seeking, fantasizing the solution and pleasure seeking – in order to solve the problem I looked for and found.
+It gets me to do the other three – approval seeking, fantasizing the solution and pleasure seeking – in order to solve the imaginary problem I searched my imagination for and found.
 How long does it usually take me to find a problem?
 A fraction of a second.

-I don’t have to know any of these psr’s to do the Seeing Sequence, but it helps sometimes by giving the psr’s in my head a name.
+I don’t have to know any of these psr’s to do the Seeing Sequence.
+However, psr’s are often powerful.
+Giving them a name helps me disbelieve them.

 PF: Problem finding or fault finding